for innovation, branding and creation

 A trademark protect words, names, symbols, sounds, or colors that distinguish goods and services from others in the marketplace.
 Such trademark rights, with or without registration, allow the trademark owner to prevent others from using a confusingly similar mark without the owner's permission.

-A copyright protect works of authorship such as books, written and recorded music, video games, photographs and sculpture.
+A copyright protects works of authorship such as books, written and recorded music, video games, photographs and sculpture.
 A copyright holder can exclude others from publishing or copying his or her works without permission or license to do so.

 A trade secret protects private knowledge that gives its owner a competitive business advantage over competitors.
 Examples of trade secrets include manufacturing processes, client listings and formulas.